ReDI-School/intermediate-java/lesson5/index.md

 ### 7 - Recursion: Palindrome

-Using recursion, write a function that takes a string and returns a boolean indicating if the provided string is a palindrome or not.
+Using recursion, write a method that takes a string and returns a boolean indicating if the provided string is a palindrome or not.

 A palindrome is a string that is the same backward and forward e.g. `hannah`, `level`, `madam`, etc..